Fraganya/twilio-hook/README.md

 >       1. Service 1
 >       2. Service 2
 >       3. Back
 >
 > ......extra level option sets

-*This project currently provides an example* requiring the dev to write static methods for each level.
+This project *currently* provides an example requiring the dev to write static methods for each level.

-*The idea* is to have something that a dev can just plug in the necessary data ,something like a JSON tree of the steps and the hook app auto handles the responses.
+After plugging in the necessary data, the hook app auto handles the responses.

+For example, plug-in data might be a JSON tree of  steps.

-## Installation
+# Installation

-### Clone repository

-Use SSH
+ Begin by cloning your repository with SSH
 ```
 git clone git@github.com:Fraganya/twilio-hook.git
 ```

-### Install composer dependencies
 Change into project directory and install composer dependencies
 ```
 composer install
 ```

-### Install npm dependencies
+Install npm dependencies
-For devs , install npm dependencies
 ```
 npm install
 ```